 Love ‘em or hate ‘em, carbs are completely misunderstood.
 Carbs (short for carbohydrates) are one of the three macros (short for macronutrients); protein and fat are the remaining two.
-Once eaten, carbohydrates get broken down to sugar, or glucose, in your blood, and from there, the glucose from carbs supplies energy to every cell in your body.
-Notably, your brain demands the most energy, and it’s said that your neurons —basically, your brain’s messengers — need a steady supply.
+Once eaten, carbohydrates get broken down to sugar, or glucose, in your blood, and from there, the glucose supplies energy to every cell in your body.
+Notably, your brain demands the most energy, and it’s said that your neurons — basically, your brain’s messengers — need a steady supply.
 Since carbs remain a mystery to many, here are answers to the most common questions about this food group.

 Which foods contain carbs?